matthew-alexander-love/PyTorch-Learning/ReadMe.md

 of becoming familiar with the PyTorch library.

-These notebooks have not been formaly curated and are just notes to look back upon as I embark on larger project.
+These notebooks have not been formaly curated and are just notes to look back upon as I embark on larger projects.

 This includes sections on the following and there relationship with the PyTorch Library: